dannflor/startup/README.md

 I'm not exactly sure what `pm2` is, but I had to add `--update-env` to the bash script to get it to read my new environment vars.
 It's amazingly robust, it even persisted between reboots.

 You introduce a tiny bit of latency by querying from the AtlasDB rather than your local application storage.

+## Simon Auth
+Very interesting issue with `pm2`.
+It runs as root.
+Root doesn't have nvm, so it uses the node at `/usr/bin/node`.
+That is node 12.
+The sample code has an unassuming line `const token = req?.cookies.token;`.
+This uses optional chaining, which is part of the `ES2020` standard which wasn't fully supported until node 14.
+That means the app crashes when you try to launch it through `pm2` but behaves fine if you use plain ol' `node index.js` as the `ubuntu` user.
+Had to remove the optional chaining.
+Somebody should probably do something to fix this issue though, I'm sure much of the class will be absolutely flummoxed if they run into this.